 Specifies the amount of water left before the decoder will stop the locomotive.
 A value of 0 indicates that the water is totally consumed, a value of 254 indicates totally full and a value of 255 indicates that this CV is not currently supported, and its contents should not be transmitted.

-Configuration Variable 896-1024: SUSI (Serial User Standard Interface)
+Configuration Variables 896 897-1024: SUSI (Serial User Standard Interface)

 Reserved until March 2005 for use by SUSI to define CVs for Sound and Function auxiliary modules.
 See Technical Note TI-9.2.3 for details.